acadia2025/website/calls.md

 ### Space Innovations for a Sustainable and Resilient Earth
-Innovations from the space race, particularly closed-loop systems designed for resource-constrained environments, offer valuable solutions for enhancing Earth’s sustainability in the face of climate change.
-This theme invites ideas on how closed-loop technologies developed for space inform architectural innovation.
-Examples of this include the use of sensor technologies developed for monitoring space habitats which can be integrated into building design to provide real-time data on environmental conditions, energy usage, and structural health, enabling proactive management of resources and enhancing resilience against climate impacts.
+This sub-theme explores how systems designed for space exploration translate to enhancing Earth’s sustainability in the face of climate change.
+It invites papers that consider how technologies and social structures developed for resource-constrained, remote space environments inform architectural innovation on Earth.
+Papers may investigate:

     - Closed-Loop Systems in Architecture
     - Sensor-Driven Smart Environments
-    - Innovations from Space Research
     - Extreme Environment Design and Resilience Strategies
+    - Designing space societies: from habitability to governance

 ---